liangwt/slogger/readme.md

 ### Introduction

-Easy-to-use event log system that can implement output specific event to a file or console with a simple configuration while meeting custom formats
+Easy-to-use event log tool that can implement output specific event to a file or console with a simple configuration while meeting custom formats

 ### Features